 Castration (the surgical removal of the testicles, also called gelding or neutering) is a wellestablished surgical procedure for the sterilization of domestic and wild horses.
 The procedure is relatively straight forward, rarely leads to serious complications, and seldom requires postoperative veterinary care.
+Despite livestock being managed by castrating males for centuries, there has been remarkably little research on castrates (Hart and Jones 1975, Jewell 1997).

 Gelding adult male horses results in reduced production of testosterone which directly influences reproductive behaviors.
 Although 20-30% of domestic horses, whether castrated pre- or post-puberty, continued to show stallion-like behavior (Line et al. 1985), it is assumed that free-roaming wild horse geldings would exhibit reduced aggressive and reproductive behaviors.
 Gelding of domestic horses most commonly takes place before or shortly after sexual maturity, and age-at-gelding can affect the degree to which stallion-like behavior is expressed later in life.
 The behavior of wild horse geldings in the presence of intact male horses has not been studied or well documented.
+Decreases in testosterone may decrease muscle mass over time, relative to intact stallions.

 Though gelding is a common surgical procedure, minor complications are not uncommon after surgery, and it is not always possible to predict when postoperative complications would occur.
 The most common complications are almost always self-limiting, resolving with time and exercise.
 Individual impacts to the stallions during and following the gelding process should be minimal and would mostly involve localized swelling and bleeding.
 A small amount of bleeding is normal and generally subsides quickly, within 2-4 hours following the procedure.
-Some localized swelling of the prepuce and scrotal area is normal and may begin between 1 to 5 days after the procedure.
+Some localized swelling of the prepuce and scrotal area is normal and may begin between one to 5 days after the procedure.
 Swelling should be minimized through the daily movements (exercise) of the horse during travel to and from foraging and watering areas.
 Most cases of minor swelling should be back to normal within 5-7 days, more serious cases of moderate to severe swelling are also self-limiting and resolve with exercise after one to 2 weeks.